Walk & Talk Therapy in Burlington & Oakville

 Therapy doesn’t have to happen only inside four walls.

-For some people, walking outdoors creates a sense of spaciousness that supports reflection, nervous system regulation, and meaningful conversation.
+For some people, being outdoors creates a sense of spaciousness that supports reflection, nervous system regulation, and meaningful conversation.

-If you’re curious about whether Walk & Talk Therapy might be a good fit, you’re welcome to reach out.
+If you’re curious about whether Walk & Talk Therapy might feel supportive for you, you’re welcome to reach out or book a free 20-minute consultation.